AmberBentley/content-feu/pages/design-1/visual-hierarchy.md

 |  | **Activity 3**<br>WATCH<br><br>Video: [The Intricate and Beautiful World of Material Design](https://www.youtube.com/watch?v=VqJm8Xqgmq8) (8m 26s) by XDA. |
 | :-: | :-- |

-# **Lesson Task - Organising visual language and establishing visual hierarchy**

-## **Lesson Task**
+## Lesson Task

-**Goal**
+### Goal

 To practise achieving visual hierarchy in design using typography.

-**Brief**
+### Brief

-## To learn the importance of size and weight in achieving visual hierarchy with regards to fonts, use the following for a headline, sub-headline and body copy:
+To learn the importance of size and weight in achieving visual hierarchy with regards to fonts, use the following for a headline, sub-headline and body copy:

-- - Headline: Are you still watching?
+-  Headline: Are you still watching?
-- - Sub headline: It’s been half a day and you are still wearing your pjs.
+-  Sub headline: It’s been half a day and you are still wearing your pjs.
-- - Body text: Your loved ones are worried about your mental state because you have been binge watching Game of Thornes for the past 12 hours and they have found you with Cheeto dust on your face.
+-  Body text: Your loved ones are worried about your mental state because you have been binge watching Game of Thornes for the past 12 hours and they have found you with Cheeto dust on your face.
 Continue watching or get some fresh air.
 Either way, we won’t go anywhere.

 You can use any font of your choice, but make sure it is easy to read and visually appealing.
 The headline should draw the user’s attention, the sub-headline should give vital information and the body copy should tell the user exactly what the product is used for and where they can get access.

-## **Level 1 Process**
+## Level 1 Process

-- - Open Adobe XD/Figma and create a new page (1920 x 1080px).
+-  Open Adobe XD/Figma and create a new page (1920 x 1080px).
-- - Create a headline.
+-  Create a headline.
-- - Create a sub headline.
+-  Create a sub headline.
-- - Add the body text.
+-  Add the body text.
-- - Style the headline, sub headline and body text to form a proper visual hierarchy that will draw the viewer’s attention and give them the information required to make an informed decision.
+-  Style the headline, sub headline and body text to form a proper visual hierarchy that will draw the viewer’s attention and give them the information required to make an informed decision.

-## **Level 2 Process**
+## Level 2 Process

-- - Create an action button for ‘continue watching’ and place it underneath the body text or where it will be clearly visible for the online user to see
+- Create an action button for ‘continue watching’ and place it underneath the body text or where it will be clearly visible for the online user to see

 **Bibliography**